-- Sources: Oracle, Microsoft SQL server, MySQL, PostgreSQL, IBM DB2 for LUW, and Sybase ASE. - Targets: Oracle, Microsoft SQL Server, MySQL, PostgreSQL, and Sybase ASE.
+- Sources: Oracle, Microsoft SQL server, MySQL, PostgreSQL, IBM DB2 for LUW, and Sybase ASE. - Targets: Oracle, Microsoft SQL Server, MySQL, PostgreSQL, IBM DB2 for z/OS, and Sybase ASE.

 When this option is selected, during Full Load, the small LOBs will be replicated "inline" (which is more efficient), and the large LOBs will be replicated by performing a lookup from the source table.